Top Things to do in Oxford, Mississippi this Weekend

 2. Eat Southern Cuisine at the Local Restaurants

-Be sure to stop by Boure Restaurant, located in Oxford Square!
+Be sure to stop by Boure Restaurant, one of the stand-out restaurants during our visit, located in Oxford Square!
 It is one of the top rated places to eat in Oxford, Mississippi and offers a number of classic southern creole dishes such as po'boys and jambalaya.
 Here, we had the Boure Shrimp and Grits for our entrees--arguably one of the best shrimp and grits plates I have ever tasted.

 3. Take Pictures with the Red Telephone Booths